The Terror of War: Legacy

 In September 2016, a Norwegian newspaper published an open letter to Mark Zuckerberg after censorship was imposed on this photograph placed on the newspaper's Facebook page.
 Half of the ministers in the Norwegian government shared the photograph on their Facebook pages, among them prime minister Erna Solberg from the Conservative Party.
-Several of the Facebook posts, including the Prime Minister's post, were deleted by Facebook, but later that day, Facebook reinstated the picture and said "the value of permitting sharing outweighs the value of protecting the community by removal".
+Several of the Facebook posts, including the Prime Minister's post, were deleted by Facebook, but later that day, Facebook reinstated the picture and said, "The value of permitting sharing outweighs the value of protecting the community by removal".
 In 2022, Ut gave a copy of the photograph to Pope Francis.

 Authorship dispute

-According to Ut, he set his camera aside to rescue Phuc and later delivered his film to the Associated Press (AP).
+According to Ut, he set his camera aside to rescue Phuc and later delivered his film to the AP.

-A 2025 documentary, The Stringer, investigates the authorship of the photo and claims that it was not taken by Ut but by a Vietnamese stringer (freelancer) named Nguyễn Thành Nghệ.
-Ut and the AP both deny the claim.
-After a year-long investigation into the authorship of the "Napalm Girl" photo, the Associated Press concluded there was no convincing evidence surrounding the identity of the photographer.
-World Press Photo carried out its own investigation into the photographer and presented their findings on 10 May in Amsterdam.
-They concluded based on an analysis of the location, distance and the camera used, that Nghệ or Huỳnh Công Phúc (a military photographer and sometime freelancer for the AP) may have been in a better position than Ut to take the photo.
-Given the remaining uncertainty, World Press Photo announced that it would suspend the attribution of authorship to the photo going forwards.
-The AP did not change the credit to Ut, citing the absence of conclusive evidence.